To answer the question ‘what is professional negligence?’ we first need a simple definition of professional negligence:

 We represent people in claims against solicitors based in England and Wales.
 Our offices are in Liverpool, but we can meet you in London or Bootle (Merseyside) by prior appointment.
 And with email, phone, and old-fashioned letter, we can help you wherever you are.
 Contact us for help if you are uncomfortable about suing your local solicitor.

-We help people who have claims of £15,000 or more against their civil and criminal litigation solicitors.
+We help people who have claims of £15,000 or more against their civil litigation solicitors.

 Read more about the types of cases we take in our Professional Negligence FAQs.